cfernandesFEUP/Gear-Calculation/README.md

         - Oil Selection:

-           'dry' - no lubricant, a Cofficient of Friction shoul be given 'PAOR', 'MINR', etc - "oils.py"  according to papers [1, 2, 3].
-It calculates the Coefficient of Friction using Schlenk approach and corresponding XL.
+           'dry' - no lubricant, a Cofficient of Friction should be given - useful for plastic gearing 'PAOR', 'MINR', etc - "oils.py"  according to papers [1, 2, 3].
+It calculates the Coefficient of Friction using Schlenk approach and corresponding XL -  additional lubricants can be added.

  How to Cite?